Written by our local expert SJ

 Footwear.
 Ankle boots are a stylish and practical choice for autumn, providing comfort and protection from the elements.
 Consider packing a pair of waterproof shoes or boots for rainy days.

 Accessories.
-A scarf is not only a fashionable accessory but also functional for staying warm as the weather cools.
+A scarf is not only a fashionable accessory but also a functional way to stay warm as the weather cools.
 Don’t forget a compact umbrella for those sudden autumn showers.

 Winter in Istanbul can be cold and wet, with temperatures ranging from 3°C to 10°C (37°F to 50°F).
 Snow is rare but possible, so it’s important to pack warm clothing.